 Top-down forecasting is a financial forecasting model where a company starts by analyzing broader market data and ultimately whittles down company-specific revenue projections from there.

-It's one of the more simple, straightforward forecasting models — essentially amounting to a company looking at its total market size and calculating potential revenue based on its assumed market share.
+It's one of the more simple, straightforward forecasting models — essentially amounting to a company looking at its total market size and calculating potential revenue based on its assumed market share with the help of fp&a software to collect all the data you need.

 Top-Down Financial Forecasting Example